Himanshumamba/movieExplorer/README.md

 1. Clone the repository: `git clone https://github.com/your-username/my-movie-app.git`.
 2. Install the dependencies: `npm install`.
 3. Start the development server: `npm run dev`.
-4. Open the application in your browser: `http://localhost:3000`.
+4. Open the application in your browser: `http://localhost:5173`.

 ### Environment Variables

 To run this application locally, you'll need to set the following environment variable:

 VITE_TMDB_API_KEY= Your API KEY

+### API

+This project uses TheMovieDatabase (TMDb) API to fetch movie data such as popular, top-rated, and upcoming movies.

+To use the API:

+1. Sign up for a free TMDb account.

+2. Go to your API settings and generate an API key.

+3. Create a .env file in the project root and add your key:

+VITE_TMDB_API_KEY=your_api_key_here

+The app automatically uses this key to fetch movie data.

+You can also replace TMDb with any open film API of your choice if you prefer.

 ## Contributing

-Contributions are welcome!
-Please follow the guidelines in the [contributing](CONTRIBUTING.md) file.
+Contributions are welcome!.

 ## License

 This project is licensed under the [MIT License](LICENSE).
+© 2025 Himanshu Pandey.
+All rights reserved.